RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/01-RESTful-API.md

 or has expired (`notAfter`), it is considered invalid and an error is raised.
 This validation ensures that the certificate is only used within its valid time frame, maintaining secure and reliable authentication.

+Additionally, signed updates are only considered valid for an hour after they are signed.
+After that the authentication will fail.

 ### Examples

 - Create your own certificate: